htrajan/ht-drawsteel/Bestiary/Goblin Runner.md

 **Crafty**

-The runner doesn’t provoke opportunity attacks by moving.
+The runner doesn't provoke opportunity attacks by moving.